smbanasik/GarFishEngine/docs/JuneReport.md

   - The types in vk_renderable may need to be adjusted?
   - More clarity on engine_types, gf_types, vk_types, and gf_util
 - gf_err and gf_options should be put on hold and potentially removed for the time being.
+- There is an anti-pattern appearing where a class will have a VkDevice pointer as a private member variable since it's often needed for the destructor.
+This will result in many references all to the same address.
+Is there a way we can minimize this?
+  - One option is static members, since we'll *rarely* need more than one VkDevice or VkCore.
+  - Resource managers could be used to do this, but we run into a similar issue.

 ## Later